nurahamed/Iot-project/README.md

 # Iot-project
-This is my IOT project code, using C and C++ programming Language.
+This is my IOT project code, using C++ programming Language.